1EdTech Learning Analytics Summit 2019

 State of Analytics: Where Are We Now and What’s Next

-This interactive discussion led by the IMS Analytics Product Steering Committee chairs shares insights into the work of the IMS member community related to the adoption of Caliper Analytics, student data privacy, integrated analytics, and much more.
-Bring your questions and ideas for how IMS can help K-20 institutions advance the use of analytics to impact education.
+This interactive discussion led by the 1EdTech Analytics Product Steering Committee chairs shares insights into the work of the 1EdTech member community related to the adoption of Caliper Analytics, student data privacy, integrated analytics, and much more.
+Bring your questions and ideas for how 1EdTech can help K-20 institutions advance the use of analytics to impact education.

 Lighting Talks: Highlighting K-12 and Higher Education Successes, Roadblocks, and What's Next